Roadmunk/eslint-plugin-roadmunk/docs/rules/order-import.md

 ## Things to keep in mind
 - Autofixing logic of this rule currently only fixes one statement at a time.
-- Relative requires at placed at the bottom
+- Relative requires are placed at the bottom

  ## Expected Order
  Expect the modules to be ordered as listed below: